Black-Hat-Ninja/Windows-Activation-Code/README.md

 # Windows-Activation-Code
 This repository contains a Windows activation script designed to help users activate their Windows operating system quickly and efficiently.
 Compatibility: Works with multiple versions of Windows, including Windows 10 and Windows 11
+Use this and activate the windows for free